hashbangcode/drupal-batch-api-talk/src/slides.md

 The batch process has the following tasks:

-- <strong>Initiate</strong> - Set up the batch run, define callbacks.
+- <strong>Initialise</strong> - Set up the batch run, define callbacks.
 - <strong>Process</strong> - The batch process operations.
 - <strong>Finish</strong> - A finish callback.

 ---

-## BatchBuilder Class
+## Initialise

-Used to setup the batch.
+The BatchBuilder class is used to setup the batch.

 ```php
 use Drupal\Core\Batch\BatchBuilder;